PhilipWilliams0/BeckenhamTennisBTC/README.md

 ## Testing

+### Bugs

+- Navbar not responding when in mobile format.

 The W3C Markup Validator and W3C CSS Validator Services were used to validate the project's code to ensure no syntax errors.

 - [W3C Markup Validator - View Results]()